katiep28/cdl-checkout-system/README.md

       The lower part of the screen will have a list of the items added to the basket with a running total at the bottom.

+Each time an item is selected it will be added to an array.
+The code will check if the item already exists and if so just update the quantity.

+Each time a new item is added to the shopping basket the code will check if there is an offer to apply and a running total will be maintained.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).